resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Then issue the `pwd` command to see what directory you are in.
 Retry the ssh command.

-Hopefully, you are now met with the following
+Hopefully, you are now met with something along following lines

 ```bash
 Welcome to Ubuntu 14.04.2 LTS (GNU/Linux 3.13.0-36-generic x86_64)